asaf693/JumpMan/README.md

 ## How to Play

-1. Open the project in IntelliJ IDEA (or your IDE).
+1. Open the project in your IDE.
 2. Add `DanoGameLab.jar` to the classpath.
 3. Run `PepseGameManager.java`.
 4. Explore the world, jump, collect fruit, and watch the day turn to night!